FreedomBen/breakout71/Readme.md

 # Changelog

 ## To do
-- redo video
-- review fastlane text
 - translate presentation texts to french
 - use fastlane for play store
+- tauri

 ## Done

+- publish 29062687 on play store
+- redo video
+- review fastlane text

 ## 29062687